difference between industry and commerce

 Features of Industry

-- Large-Scale Operations: Industries operate at a large scale to cater to the market demand for the product.
+• Large-Scale Operations: Industries operate on a large scale for market demand on product.

 What is Commerce?